purescript/purescript-distributive/README.md

   collect :: forall a b g.
 (Functor g) => (a -> f b) -> g a -> f (g b)
 ```

+Categorical dual of `Traversable`:

+- `distribute` zips an arbitrary collection of containers
+- `collect` traverses an arbitrary collection of values

 #### `cotraverse`

 ``` purescript
 cotraverse :: forall a b f g.
 (Distributive f, Functor g) => (g a -> b) -> g (f a) -> f b
 ```

+Zip an arbitrary collection of containers and summarize the results

 #### `distributiveIdentity`